stackhpc/magnum/doc/source/user/index.rst

 worker_volume_size missing value for boot_volume_size is used.
 If neither is defined instances will not be volume based.

+Labels can be used to customize nodes boot volume at creation time:

+- boot_volume_type
+- boot_volume_size

+These define volume type and size used for boot media of node vm, and they can be further overriden by:

+- master_volume_type
+- master_volume_size
+- worker_volume_type
+- worker_volume_size

+Current precedence is:
+- master_volume_size / worker_volume_size
+- boot_volume_size
+- default_boot_volume_size

+Labels shown above allow user to use different storage types and sizes for master and worker nodes.
+They can be used independently of each other for ex. boot_volume_type to define type of storage to use for both master and worker vms, along with master_volume_size and worker_volume_size setting size of their boot volumes.
+Another example would be usage of boot_volume_size to define size of both master and worker, with different storage types for them set by master_volume_type and worker_volume_type.
+It's possible to use any combination of the above.

+If either master_volume_type or worker_volume_type is missing, boot_volume_type will be used instead.
+A random volume type from Cinder will be used if none of those options is set.
+In case of master_volume_size or worker_volume_size missing value for boot_volume_size is used.
+If neither is defined instances will not be volume based.

 Following are some examples for using Cinder as persistent storage.

 Using Cinder in Kubernetes